remmercier/xxh-plugin-prerun-dotfiles/README.md

 If you like the idea of xxh click ⭐ on the repo and stay tuned.
 </p>

-The `home` directory contains the files which will be copied to xxh home directory (default `/home/user/.xxh/`) before running shell.
+Fork this repository and put your files to the `home` directory.
+The files will be copied to xxh home directory (default `/home/user/.xxh/`) before running shell.
 The [XDG](https://specifications.freedesktop.org/basedir-spec/basedir-spec-latest.html) directory `.config` will be copied to `$XDG_CONFIG_HOME` (default `/home/user/.xxh/.config`).
 Learn more about [home settings in docs](https://github.com/xxh/xxh/wiki#how-to-set-homeuser-as-home-on-host).